 - High School for the Performing and Visual Arts

 - Eastwood Academy

 Out of the top ten-performing high schools in HISD, eight of them are within three miles of downtown.
 These include the schools listed above plus the following:

 - East Early College High School

 - Lamar High School

 The task force expressed a need to create a clear “story” of the education options in the central city.
 HISD’s open enrollment program changes fairly often and can be confusing to new comers and to parents.
 Further, in addition to HISD public schools, there are many additional school options including private schools, charter schools, pre-schools and day schools.

 The task force would like to see this information clearly communicated to the HR/recruiting staff of downtown employers as well as with real estate brokers/agents, so that the information can be accessible to people relocation to downtown Houston for work.
 Currently, there is no reliable source of information for people wanting to relocate to the central city.
 The task force has asked for the creation of a relocation tool-box which will include information on neighborhoods, schools, family resources, and commute options.

-This effort by the education task force has resulted in creating “Living Central” program which is funded for development in 2016.
+This effort by the education task force has resulted in creating “Learn Central.”

 Contact Algenita Scott Davis, Government and Community Affairs Officer, 713-650-1470, for information on this project.